What is An Irrational Number

 What are Rational numbers?

-A rational is any number that can be written as a fraction of the form:
+A rational number is any number that can be written as a fraction of the form:

-This means rational numbers are numbers that you can express in the form of a fraction.
+This means rational numbers are numbers that can be expressed as a fraction.

 Characteristics of Rational Numbers